 There is some disagreement as to whether your team members sometimes withhold their opinions to avoid conflict.
 Perhaps people are judging the team based on their own inclination toward open debate.
 Whatever the reason, a willingness to engage in productive conflict makes it possible to resolve issues more quickly, without damaging team relationships.

-Team members solicit one another's opinions during meetings.
+Team members calicit and another's aniniana during machings